TheOdinProject/curriculum/new_course/1_programming_fundementals/hashes.md

  - Describe how to merge two hashes.

 ### Arrays vs. Hashes
-You're sitting in your cucible, diligently working away (because you would never dream of slacking off at work), when lunch time rolls around.
+You're sitting in your cubicle, diligently working away (because you would never dream of slacking off at work), when lunch time rolls around.
 You need to grab a bite to eat, but how are you going to go about requesting food?
 For the purposes of this parable, you have two options: a vending machine or a nice restaurant.

 If you were to go to the vending machine, you would see nice, orderly rows of food where each option is labeled with an identifier like "A7" or "C2".
 These labels are the indices of the vending machine array.
 It's important to note that the indices are not interchangable: "A2" will always come before "A3" and after "A1".
 You request your food by using an index to tell the vending machine what you want.
 It understands the index and returns whatever lives in that spot.
 Mmmmm, nothing like a lunch of Flamin' Hot Cheetos and Diet Coke!
 You are a programmer, after all.